Kyōto Station

 Kyōto Station (京都駅, Kyōto-eki) is a major railway station and transportation hub in Kyōto, Japan.
 It has Japan's second-largest station building (after Nagoya Station) and is one of the country's largest buildings, incorporating a shopping mall, hotel, movie theater, Isetan department store, and several local government facilities under one 15-story roof.
-It also housed the Kyōto City Air Terminal until August 31, 2002.

 Lines

 Kyoto Station is served by the following railway lines: